hphelion/documentation/commercial/GA1/ceph/commenrcial.ceph-pre-requisite.md

 ##HP Helion OpenStack Enterprise Edition 1.1 Ceph Firefly 80.7 Storage Solution: Prerequisites

-Before you begin the installation process, take a few minutes to read this page for information about:
+Before you begin the Ceph installation process, take a few minutes to read this page for information about:

 * [Hardware Requirement for Ceph Cluster](#hardware-requirement)
 * [Download and Access to the Solution Files and Documents](#Download-and-access)